Tommy Armstrong (bowls)

 Tommy Armstrong (born 1939) is a former England international lawn and indoor bowler.

 Bowls career

 World Championships

 He won a silver medal in the triples and bronze medal in the fours with John C Evans, Bill Irish and Peter Line at the 1976 World Outdoor Bowls Championship in Johannesburg.
 He also won a silver medal in the team event (Leonard Trophy).

 Commonwealth Games

-He represented England in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+He represented England at the 1982 Commonwealth Games in the fours, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

 National

-He has won the 1973 pairs title with Ronald Milburn, when bowling for the Penrith Castle Park BC at the national title.
+He has won the 1973 pairs national title with Ronald Milburn, when bowling for the Penrith Castle Park BC at the national title.